 The nearest mall was 45 minutes away!
 It was also difficult to find friends in a colleges with a small and highly diverse population.

-Population of north Indian students was much less than south Indian.
+The population of north Indian students was much less than south Indian.
 Although academics were good, I felt out of place.

 All the time in the 1st semester I used to wish that I had chosen “happening” college life over good academics.
 However, more studying, more great classes and few friends eventually made realize how amazing this was.
 Later, I used to hate it when I wasn’t able to attend a single class.